KARNATISAITHARUN/documentation/using-inspect-protect/inspect-protect-quick-start.md

 # Quick Start for ShiftLeft Inspect and ShiftLeft Protect

-You use ShiftLeft Inspect to analyze your application for vulnerabilites, and ShiftLeft Protect to monitor and protect your application at runtime.
+You use ShiftLeft Inspect to analyze your application for vulnerabilities, and ShiftLeft Protect to monitor and protect your application at runtime.
 To use ShiftLeft, you need:

 * A ShiftLeft Account ([contact us](https://www.shiftleft.io/contact/)).
 * All [ShiftLeft requirements](../introduction/requirements.md).